tlerea1/Data-Structures-101/Assignments/Assignment1/README.md

 This student does not yet have a grade, please use option 1 to enter a new grade.
 ```

-Otherwise the program should output a the following success message and then return to the original menu.
+Otherwise the program should output the following success message and then return to the original menu.
 ```
 Grade Changed
 ```

 ### View an existing grade

-If the user chooses this option they should be prompted for the users name as follows:
+If the user chooses this option they should be prompted for the students name as follows:
 ```
 What is the students name?
 ```